-As described in Notes 17 and 18 to the consolidated financial statements, the carrying amounts of the Group's trade receivables and contract assets amounted to approximately HK\$22,597,000 (after provision for ECLs of HK\$310,000) and HK\$15,270,000 (after provision for ECL of HK\$86,000), respectively, which represented approximately 32% and 22%, respectively of the Group's total assets.
+As described in Notes 18(a) and 17 to the consolidated financial statements, the carrying amounts of the Group's trade receivables and contract assets amounted to approximately HK\$24,854,000 (after provision for ECLs of HK\$576,000) and HK\$23,729,000 (after provision for ECLs of HK\$100,000), respectively, which represented approximately 34% and 32%, respectively of the Group's total assets.

 In general, the credit terms granted by the Group to the customers ranged between 21 to 60 days.
-Management performed periodic assessment on the recoverability of the trade receivables and contract assets and the sufficiency of provision for impairment based on information including the Group's 4 years historical credit loss experience, the number of days past due, adjusted for forward-looking factors (i.e. forecast GDP) and specific consideration (such as group size and reputation etc.) to the debtors and the economic environment, which may impact the customers' ability to repay the outstanding balances in order to estimate the ECLs for the impairment assessment.
+Management performed periodic assessment on the recoverability of the trade receivables and contract assets and the sufficiency of provision for impairment based on information including the Group's 5 years historical credit loss experience, the number of days past due, adjusted for forward-looking factors and specific consideration (such as group size and reputation etc.) to the debtors and the economic environment, which may impact the customers' ability to repay the outstanding balances in order to estimate the ECLs for the impairment assessment.